Probing the quantum motion of a macroscopic mechanical oscillator with a radio-frequency superconducting qubit

-\textbf{ Long-lived mechanical resonators like drums oscillating at MHz frequencies and operating in the quantum regime offer a powerful platform for quantum technologies and tests of fundamental physics \cite{Aspelmeyer2014}.
-Yet, quantum control of such systems remains challenging, particularly owing to their low energy scale and the difficulty of achieving efficient coupling to other well-controlled quantum devices.
-Here, we demonstrate repeated, and high-fidelity interactions between a 4 MHz suspended silicon nitride membrane and a resonant superconducting heavy-fluxonium qubit~\cite{Manucharyan2009, Zhang2021, Najera2024}.
-The qubit is initialized at an effective temperature of 27~\textmu{}K and read out in a single-shot with 77~\% fidelity.
-During the membrane’s 6~ms lifetime the two systems swap excitations more than 300 times.
-After each interaction, a state-selective detection is performed, implementing a stroboscopic series of weak measurements that provide information about the mechanical state.
-The accumulated records reconstruct the membrane’s position noise-spectrum, revealing both its thermal occupation $\bm{n_{\mathrm{th}}~\approx~47}$ at 10~mK and the qubit-induced back-action.
+\textbf{ Long-lived mechanical resonators like drums oscillating at MHz frequencies and operating in the quantum regime are a powerful platform for quantum technologies and tests of fundamental physics~\cite{Aspelmeyer2014}.
+Yet quantum control of such systems remains challenging, owing to their low energy scale and the difficulty of achieving efficient coupling to other well-controlled quantum devices.
+Here, we demonstrate repeated coherent interactions between a 4~MHz suspended silicon nitride membrane and a resonant superconducting heavy-fluxonium qubit~\cite{Manucharyan2009, Zhang2021, Najera2024}.
+The qubit is initialized at an effective temperature of 21~\textmu{}K and read out with 77\% single-shot fidelity.
+During the 6~ms lifetime of the membrane the two systems swap excitations more than 300 times.
+After each interaction, a state-selective qubit detection is performed, implementing a stroboscopic series of weak measurements that provide information about the mechanical state.
+The accumulated records reconstruct the position noise spectrum of the membrane, revealing both its thermal occupation $\bm{n_{\mathrm{th}} \approx 47}$ at 10~mK and the qubit-induced back-action.
 By preparing the qubit either in its ground or excited state before each interaction, we observe an imbalance between the emission and absorption spectra, proportional to $\bm{\nmth}$ and $\bm{\nmth + 1}$ respectively, a hallmark of the non-commutation of phonon creation and annihilation operators.
 Since the predicted Diósi–Penrose gravitational collapse time~\cite{Diosi1989, Penrose1996} is comparable to the measured mechanical decoherence time, our architecture enters a regime where gravity-induced decoherence could be tested directly~\cite{Gely2021}. }